WelbornGroup/ELECTRIC/README.md

     ${TINKER_LOC} bench5 -k bench5.key 10 1.0 0.001999 2 300.00 > Dynamics.log

-It then launches an instance of Tinker as an MDI engine, which will request a connection to the driver and then listen for commands from the driver.
-This line is similar to the above line, except that it uses a modified Tinker input file (more on this below), and adds an additional command line argument which passes information to MDI (`-mdi "role ENGINE -name NO_EWALD -method TCP -port 8022 -hostname localhost"`)
+The script then launches an instance of Tinker as an MDI engine, which will request a connection to the driver and then listen for commands from the driver.
+This command is similar to running a simulation with Tinker, except that it uses a modified Tinker input file (more on this below), and adds an additional command line argument which passes information to MDI (`-mdi "role ENGINE -name NO_EWALD -method TCP -port 8022 -hostname localhost"`):

     ${TINKER_LOC} bench5 -k no_ewald.key -mdi "-role ENGINE -name NO_EWALD -method TCP -port 8022 -hostname localhost" 10 1.0 0.001999 2 300.00 > no_ewald.log &

-It will then launch an instance of the driver in the background, which will listen for connections from an MDI engine:
+The script will then launch an instance of the driver in the background, which will listen for connections from an MDI engine:

     python ${DRIVER_LOC} -probes "1 40" -snap bench5.arc -mdi "-role DRIVER -name driver -method TCP -port 8022" --bymol &